Jim Brennan: Aurora FC

 In March 2015, Brennan became the executive director and director of soccer operations at the Aurora Youth Soccer Club.
 Under his leadership the club was renamed Aurora FC and gained entry into the semi-professional League1 Ontario.

 He created Aurora FC's slogan One Style, One Passion.
 He coached his sons' 2008 Boys team for about 4 years.
 He later departed the club in December 2017.

 He stopped coaching the 2008 boys in late December 2018.

 York United

 In 2018, Brennan joined Carlo Baldassarra and Preben Ganzhorn to found the company that owns the Canadian Premier League club York9 FC.
 On 27 July 2018, York9 FC announced Brennan would serve as the club's first head coach as well as executive vice president of soccer operations.
 On 11 December 2020, the club rebranded as York United FC.

 On 23 November 2021, York United announced that they had parted ways with Brennan with his contract with the club already due to expire prior to the start of the 2022 season.

 Personal life

-Brennan's father is from Ireland, while his mother is from Scotland.
+Brennan's father is from Northern Ireland, while his mother is from Scotland.